Steve White (American football)

 Stephen Gregory White (October 25, 1973 – August 30, 2022) was an American professional football player who was a defensive end for seven seasons with the Tampa Bay Buccaneers and the New York Jets in the National Football League (NFL).
+He played college football for the Tennessee Volunteers and was selected by the Philadelphia Eagles in the sixth round of the 1996 NFL draft.
 He was later a football blogger for SB Nation.

 Playing career

 White attended Westwood High School in Memphis, Tennessee, and played for the school's football team as a linebacker.
 He enrolled at the University of Tennessee, where he played college football for the Tennessee Volunteers from 1992 to 1995 as a defensive end.
 He played in 40 games for the Volunteers, starting 21 games at right defensive end.
 White recorded 105 tackles, 20 sacks, and forced six fumbles with Tennessee.

-The Philadelphia Eagles of the National Football League (NFL) selected White in the sixth round of the 1996 NFL draft.
+The Philadelphia Eagles of the National Football League (NFL) selected White in the sixth round of the 1996 NFL draft with the 194th overall pick.
 The Eagles wanted White to play as a linebacker and had him lose 20 lbs.
 The Eagles cut White before the start of the 1996 NFL season and the Tampa Bay Buccaneers signed him to their practice squad.
 The Buccaneers signed him as a defensive end and asked him to gain the 20 pounds back.

 In October 1996, Tampa Bay signed White to their active roster.
 He was a backup in his first three seasons.
 In the 1998 season, an injury to Chidi Ahanotu required White to backup Tyoka Jackson at left defensive end, though he typically had played on the right side.
 White beat out Regan Upshaw to become a starting defensive end for the Buccaneers in 1999.
 He started 13 games that season.
 In the 1999 playoffs, he recorded seven tackles, two sacks, and one forced fumble.
 White lost his starting job to Marcus Jones the next season, and recorded five sacks as a substitute, alternating with Jones and Simeon Rice.
 White signed with the New York Jets before the 2002 season.
 He played as a backup and was waived in February 2003.
 In his NFL career, White played in 94 games, starting 15 games.
 He started 13 of those games during the 1999 season.
 He retired with 119 tackles and 11.5 sacks.